XQC and CSR constraints on strongly interacting dark matter with spin and velocity dependent cross sections: XQC constraints on DM

 \subsection{XQC data and $\chi^2$ analysis}

-The XQC data are shown in Table \ref{tab:energy-bin}.
+We use the XQC data from table 1 of Ref. \cite{Erickcek:2007jv}.
 Following Ref.\ \cite{Erickcek:2007jv} we carry out the following $\chi^2$ analysis to compute the XQC exclusion region \be \chi^{2} = \underset{i} \sum \left\{\frac{\left(E_{i}-U_{i}\right)^{2}}{E_{i}} \text { with } U_{i}<E_{i}\right\}, \ee where $i$ denotes the $i$-th data bin, $E_i$ is the number of simulated events and $U_i$ is the number of events in the XQC data.
 To compute $E_i$ we also take into account the XQC detection efficiency: The detection efficiency of XQC is $f = 0.3815 \, (0.5083)$ for the first (second) energy bin, and $f=1$ for the other eleven high energy bins \cite{Erickcek:2007jv}.
 Here we use the one-side $\chi^2$ because the background of the XQC experiment is unknown; thus we only consider the cases where the events that DM generate exceed the XQC data.
 The 90\% CL exclusion region is then obtained by requiring $\chi^2=2.71$.